u4pak/RoboBeatExperiments/README.md

 # RoboBeatExperiments
 A base MelonLoader mod for ROBOBEAT that I am using to experiment.

-**This is _NOT_ as completed mod!** This repository is simply to document the things I come across.
-Please do not ask for help compiling / using anything in this repository as I will not help you.
+**This branch is _NOT_ as completed mod!** If you wish to get the source code for functional, completed mods such as MiniRobo and DeathMaxxing, you can find them on their associated branches.